 When you stay on the islands and you experience the local atmosphere, you will discover that time stands still at Tonga.
 Life of the islanders is very simple.
 Faith, tradition, food and a roof over the head are the only important things in life on Tonga.
 Although the infrastructure is getting better and more and more resorts are being built, Tonga is still an untouched country.
 The Tongans live their lives in the lowest possible gear.

 In Tonga you can practice many water sports: snorkeling, diving, sailing, kayaking, surfing, fishing, etc. If you want to take a break from it all, then you can just lie on one of the white sandy beaches.
 The islands are so diverse and each so beautiful and unique that you can easily stay in Tonga for a while.
-Explore the islands and take a few domestic flights which are very affordable.

 Most travelers visit the Vava'u islands in the north of Tonga.
 There is a lot to do on the main island.
 The best attraction on Vava'u are undoubtedly the whales.
 With a guide you can go whale watching here.
 From July to November many humpback whales breed in the waters between the islands.
 If you go with a diving trip, you often go diving with the whales.
 But with a snorkel you can even see the whales.
 In our opinion Tonga is one of the best places in the world to dive.